ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/batches/how-to-send-multiple-commands-using-a-batch.dotnet.markdown

 ## Concurrency

 If an ETag is specified in the command, that ETag is compared to the current ETag on the document on the server.
 If the ETag does not match, a 409 Conflict status code will be returned from the server, causing a **ConcurrencyException** to be thrown.
-In such a case, the entire operation fails and non of the updates that were tried will succeed.
+In such a case, the entire operation fails and non of the updates that were attempted will succeed.

 ## Transactions